 Each of these Photovoltaic cells are known as a Cell and when combined together they form a PV module.
 Most popular modules used today are known as 60 cell and recently larger 72 cells have become popular as the prices continue to decline.
 A 60 cell normally produces 220-280 watts of power depending on the manufacture and a 72 cell produces 280-340 watts.

-When combined together we can create an array of cells or better known as a Solar PV System.
+When combined we can create an array of cells or better known as a Solar PV System.
 In this system the primary energy is still DC coming from the cell.
-Unfortunately DC power is not widely used in the house hold.
+Unfortunately, DC power is not widely used in the house hold.
 Although DC appliances and lights can be found and used directly by a solar PV system, it is more common to find AC appliances.
-We do find DC appliances and lights in automobiles and camper trailers but generally we require AC for everyday living such as vacuums, washing machines, computers and TV etc. So to convert the DC power to AC, a solar PV system will need an inverter that converts the DC energy to AC.
+We do find DC appliances and lights in automobiles and camper trailers but generally we require AC for everyday living such as vacuums, washing machines, computers and TV etc. So, to convert the DC power to AC, a solar PV system will need an inverter that converts the DC energy to AC.
 Inverters are very popular and most new cars even include an DC to AC inverter to be able to plug 120 Volt appliances.

 There are 3 ways to store the solar energy you produce.
 The first is with DC batteries, the second is in hot water tanks, and the 3rd is by loaning it to others to be given back when needed, this method is called On Grid or Net Metering.

-Batteries: In the past most solar consumers stored the solar energy in batteries and drew on this energy as needed.
+In the past most solar consumers stored the solar energy in batteries and drew on this energy as needed.
 This is called an Off Grid Solar PV System and were very popular, however batteries are not the perfect solution and have associated costs that add to the price of an Off Grid solar system.
 Batteries have a useful shelf life that if not properly managed can be as short as 2-3 year and they have high capital costs.
-These battery system require specialized charge controllers to maintain and extend the batteries health.
+These battery systems require specialized charge controllers to maintain and extend the batteries health.
 Most of the modern world is now connected to the grid so pure Off Grid are reserved mostly for those still in remote locations without access to grid power.
-However battery storage still remains popular and with recent development of lithium and saltwater batteries the life cycle of a battery is greatly extended and the cost of ownership have been reduced.
-Battery assisted back up solar system are also very popular where the grid is prone to outages.
+However, battery storage still remains popular and with recent development of lithium and saltwater batteries the life cycle of a battery is greatly extended and the cost of ownership have been reduced.
+Battery assisted back up solar systems are also very popular where the grid is prone to outages.